 Cons:

-- One-way only (doesn’t handle true bi-directional sync well without hacky workarounds)
+- One-way only (doesn’t handle true bi-directional sync well without workarounds)

 - Very expensive for simple sync ($360+/year is 24x more than Hetk)

-- Requires multiple Zaps to approximate two-way sync, making it complex
+- Requires multiple Zaps to approximate two-way sync

 - Overkill if you only need calendar sync

-Best for: Users who need calendar sync plus other automations (e.g., “sync calendar to Google Sheets,” “send Slack notification when busy,” “create Asana tasks from events”).
-Only use Zapier if you’re already a Zapier user integrating multiple services.
+Best for: Users who need calendar sync plus other automations (sync calendar to Google Sheets, send Slack notification when busy, create Asana tasks from events).
+Only use if you’re already a Zapier user integrating multiple services.

 Price: Completely free (open-source)